qltd/knight-wallace/wp-content/plugins/hummingbird-performance/readme.txt

 1. Scan your site for optimization tips and tricks.
 2. Use the complete suite of cache tools to speed up load times.
-3. Minification lets you combine and reposition files.
+3. Asset Optimization lets you combine and reposition files.
 4. Use suggestions to make improvments and speed up your site.